USV Local Schools

 be eligible to participate in athletics a student must meet the following

-students in grades 7-12 starting must have received passing grades in
+preceding grading period, students in grades 7-12 starting must have received

-athlete who is academically ineligible may practice with the team with the
+academically ineligible may practice with the team with the approval of the

-mandated by the Ohio High School Athletic Association.
+eligibility requirements mandated by the Ohio High School Athletic

 Participation in a non-interscholastic contest, while a member of a school squad in the same sport, is prohibited.
 An athlete becomes a member of a squad by participating in an interscholastic event (scrimmage, preview, or regular season contest).
 (10-3-1) An athlete may have no contact with the school coaching staff in a non-interscholastic program except from June 1 – July 31.
 (4.2)